merely-useful/py-rse/index.md

 1. Create the labels *current* and *discussion* to help organize and prioritize your issues.
 2. Delete at least one of the labels that GitHub automatically created for you.
-3. Apply each label to at least one of the issues in your repository.
+3. Apply at least one label to each issue in your repository.

 ### Balancing individual and team needs {#teams-ex-balancing}